 Contrary to popular belief, most companies do not use AI, and only a small number have AI projects underway.
 Here at FLOvate, we periodically host workshops on the benefits of machine learning.
-These events are attended by technicians or mangers from a wide range of companies, from SMEs to large corporations.
-Extrapolating from the people we have spoken to, we estimate that only 5% of UK companies are actively pursuing AI projects.
+These events are attended by technicians or managers from a wide range of companies, from SMEs to large corporations.
+Based on data from the people we have spoken to, we estimate that only 5% of UK companies are actively pursuing AI projects.

-At FLOvate, we believe that for AI to be worth the investment, it must improve at least one of three key areas:
+At FLOvate, we believe that for AI to be worth the investment, it must improve one of three key areas.
+For example:

 Will it lower operational costs?

 Will it improve customer experience?

 Machine learning can improve all three of these, which is why it is one area of AI that continues to attract attention and investment.
 However, it can only make improvements if the environment is right.
 So, it is not the solution in all cases, as it can be costly and relies of large amounts of data.